spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 ### Create Your Cluster Group

-To create Palette Host Cluster Groups, the developer needs to deploy healthy running Palette host clusters.
+To create Palette Host Cluster Groups, the developer needs to [deploy healthy running Palette host clusters](/clusters).
 Then, these clusters can be aggregated as a Cluster Group.
-To create a Palette Host cluster:
+To create a Palette Host cluster group:

 <br />